sudiptodip15/CCMI/README.md

 $ PYTHONPATH='..' python gen_cmi_data.py --cat F --num_th 5 --dz 20
 ```

-(Note: PYTHONPATH='..' is required because NPEET code is the parent folder, but gen_cmi_data.py is run from ./data/)
+(Note: PYTHONPATH='..' is required because NPEET code is in the parent folder, but gen_cmi_data.py is run from ./data/)

 For ease of use, we have provided a bash script './data/gen_synthetic_data_bash.sh' which will generate all the data-sets used for linear and non-linear CMI estimation experiments in the paper.
-So, alternatively, to generate all data-sets used in the paper,
+So, alternatively, to generate all data-sets used in the paper, just run
 ```bash
 $ ./gen_synthetic_data_bash.sh
 ```